Table of Contents

 4 Questions To Ask Before Upgrading Your HDB

-Comment from friends might very much into a direction, private condo, your value better if you want to sell in the future.
-All facility is just downstairs, you have full ownership and more
+On many occasions, your discussion with your friends or relatives will be very much in the direction of upgrading to the private condo, your value better if you want to sell in the future.
+The best is to get a freehold condo.
+You have the facilities you need downstairs.
+You have full ownership and more

-After talking to many people around you, all will be giving, somehow kind of similar feedback and you decided to upgrade.
-Now, what are the magic question you will ask, yourself, or the realtor before you make that moves?
+After talking to many people around you, all will be giving similar feedback, and you decided to upgrade.
+What is the magic question you will ask yourself or the realtor before you make those moves?

 MUST I SELL MY HDB BEFORE I CAN UPGRADE